 Coverage is narrower in terms of sampling, time taken to perform the audit, number of staff and level of details required to be covered.

 The sampling selection can be judgmental or statistical depending on the assurance required and audit objective to meet.
 The local internal audit department is required to follow the IIA for this matter where it can choose between judgmental or statistical sampling.
 However, the selection of the samples should reduce the sampling risk and ensure reasonable assurance is provided on the audit objective.

 The sampling selection criteria is more judgmental and limited to the operating model of the department (decentralized) and the assurance the department can provide with this type of operating model.
 The group internal audit department may use Sarbanes Oxley Act 2002 sampling method or any other judgmental sampling or ACL tools.
 However, the coverage and samples selected are only to provide overall comfort on the audit objective and not reasonable assurance that the objective is met.
 Therefore, the sampling risk will always exist.

 The nature of work of the local internal audit department is limited to audits and consultancy.

-The function of the local internal audit will report directly to the audit committee and also report to the group on a quarterly basis.
+The the local internal audit function will report directly to the local audit committee and dotted line reporting to Group Head of Internal Audit.

-The head of ABG Internal Audit Department should consider rotating team leaders in order to avoid over familiarity with unit.
+The Group Head of Internal Audit Department should consider rotating team leaders in order to avoid over familiarity with the unit.
 Such rotation will be based on the head’s best knowledge and assessment, and availability of resources.

-The internal audit department is evaluated against its annual key performance indicators.
+The internal audit department in the Group/Head Office is evaluated against its annual key performance indicators.
 The results of performance review against those indicators is reported to the audit committee on annual basis and to the board of directors through the annual internal audit report presented to the Board of Directors by the Audit Committee.